AlpineGrizzly/redis-pywatch/README.md

 # redis-pywatch
 Prints events occurring within Redis to stdout

+## TODO
+-[] Look into implementing aioredis/asynchio to see if it would be beneficial

 ## Usage
 Connect to Redis on localhost on port 6379 (Default for redis) and subscribe to database 0.
 By default if no database is specified, DB 0 will be chosen